Irvise/AEiC2024-Community/slides.md

    2. (Virtual) Room in 2022
    3. Stand in 2023
    4. Nothing in 2024...
 5. Ada was dying... something had to be done...
-[Ada Monthly Meeting](https://forum.ada-lang.io/t/ada-monthly-meeting/384)
+[Ada Monthly Meeting](https://forum.ada-lang.io/t/ada-monthly-meeting/384) started in 2023

 ---
 layout: center